sg0055/ccs-companion/README.md

-# Hallucination-Proof RAG Project (Optimized for Swamy Handbook)
+# Hallucination-Proof RAG Project (Optimized for CCS Rules)

 An enterprise-grade, deterministic Retrieval-Augmented Generation (RAG) pipeline meticulously designed around a zero-hallucination mandate.
 This platform is heavily engineered to ingest, normalize, hierarchically chunk, index, and query dense, highly technical, layout-complex documents (such as the Central Government Swamy Handbook).